3 or 4 credit hours

 Letter grades are determined at the end of the semester.
 The default cutoffs are provided above.
 These boundaries may be adjusted downwards if necessary because of the difficulty of the assignments or quizzes, but the boundaries will never be adjusted upwards, so a final average of 90 is guaranteed to be an A. The boundary adjustment is done heuristically, and there are no grade quotas, no grade targets, and no centering of the class on a particular grade boundary.

-Class attendance is not mandatory but strongly recommended.
 Attending 60% of the class meetings is required.
-Students not meeting this course requirement may be penalized up to 10% of their total grade.
+Students who do not meet this course requirement may be penalized up to 10% of their total grade.
 Students absent during a group presentation will receive a zero for that assignment.
 Assignment deadlines will be posted (and maybe updated) on the course page.

-All students are responsible for reading, understanding, and applying the Code of Student Rights, Responsibilities, and Conduct and in particular the section on academic misconduct.
-Refer to UIC student affairs.
+All students are responsible for reading, understanding, and applying the Code of Student Rights, Responsibilities, and Conduct, and in particular the section on academic misconduct.
+Refer to the UIC student affairs.

 All students are strongly encouraged to read what constitutes plagiarism here.
 You must document the difference between your writing and that of others.
 Use quotation marks in addition to a citation, page number, and reference whenever writing someone else’s words (e.g., following the Publication Manual of the American Psychological Association).